sandeep-jay/SNAPPSakai-Beta/README.md

 Extending SNAPP forum analysis toll for Sakai CLE (v2.8x &amp; v2.9x).

-SNAPPSakai is an adaptaion and enhancement of SNAPP(Social Network Analysis & Pedagogical Practices) forum analysis tool for Sakai Collaborative Learning Environment
+SNAPPSakai is an adaptation and enhancement of SNAPP(Social Network Analysis & Pedagogical Practices) forum analysis tool for Sakai Collaborative Learning Environment
 (v2.8 & v2.9) by Marist College.

-SNAPP was developed as part of a joint project, “‘Seeing’ networks: Visualising and evaluating student learning networks” - an Office for Learning and Teaching (previously Australian Learning and Teaching Council) funded project focused towards the development of ICT mediated data visualisation resources.
+SNAPP was developed as part of a joint project, “‘Seeing’ networks: Visualizing and evaluating student learning networks” - an Office for Learning and Teaching (previously Australian Learning and Teaching Council) funded project focused towards the development of ICT mediated data visualization resources.
 The project included both National and International research partners:

 * University of Wollongong (Lead Institution) – Dr Shane Dawson and Associate Professor Lori Lockyer